zoonoo/azure-docs.ko-kr/articles/active-directory/authentication/howto-authentication-passwordless-security-key-on-premises.md

 # Enter an Azure Active Directory global administrator username and password.
 $cloudCred = Get-Credential

+If you have MFA enabled for Global administrator, Please remove "-Cloudcredential $cloudCred" you will see web-based popup and complete the U/P and MFA there

 # Enter a domain administrator username and password.
 $domainCred = Get-Credential